 A lab coat is required to be worn by all personnel in a research laboratory whenever there is the potential for exposure to hazardous materials.
 They must be changed immediately if they become contaminated and they must not be worn outside of the laboratory.
 Keep coats buttoned to prevent entrapment in equipment.
 Liquid resistant (vinyl, rubber, depending on particular compound in use) aprons supplement lab coats for activities with an elevated splash potential.
 Fire-resistant lab coats made from materials such as Nomex or Kevlar are recommended for applications involving pyrophoric materials or very large amounts of flammables.
 Grossly contaminated lab coats should be bagged and disposed as hazardous, and when appropriate radioactive waste.
 Lab coats must not be taken home for cleaning.

-Please note: it is important to use the selection guide provided by the manufacturer of the gloves used in your lab or work area.
+Please note: it is important to use the selection guide provided by the manufacturer of the gloves used in your laboratory or work area.
 There is no one glove to protect against all chemical hazards.
-Several common manufacturers are listed below:

 Approximately 8% of health care workers have been sensitized to latex rubber proteins or the chemicals used in manufacturing the gloves.
 EH&S can provide information on substitutes for latex gloves that provide the same level of barrier protection as latex without putting the wearer at risk for sensitization.
 Always use non-powdered gloves regardless of the glove material used.
 Latex proteins adsorbed onto airborne powder increase the risk of sensitization and can exacerbate pre-existing allergic symptoms.